ppy/osu-wiki/wiki/Skinning/osu!/en.md

 Notes:

 - This element fades in before getting tapped and expands when tapped or missed.
-  - If [Hidden](/wiki/Game_modifier/Hidden) mod is enabled, this will fade in before getting tapped and only fade out.
+  - If [Hidden](/wiki/Game_modifier/Hidden) mod is enabled, this will Fade In before getting tapped and only fade out.
 - Tinting depends on the hit circle's combo colour.
 - Also used for `sliderstartcircle` and/or `sliderendcircle` if not skinned.
 - Should be a circle.